 ODYSSEY: STORIES OF JOURNEYS FROM AROUND EUROPE FROM THE AARHUS 39 – ed.
 Daniel Hahn (Alma) [Europe]

-A volume of twenty-one stories aimed at young adults, offers a variety of takes on the theme of travelling – at times funny and playful, at others dramatic and poignant – covering a wide range of subjects relevant to teenagers across Europe such as coming of age, sexuality, migration, identity and displacement.
+A volume of twenty-one stories aimed at teens and young adults, offers a variety of takes on the theme of travelling – at times funny and playful, at others dramatic and poignant – covering a wide range of subjects relevant to teenagers across Europe such as coming of age, sexuality, migration, identity and displacement.
 Whether you’re after realism or escapism, tales about inner cities, sunny holidays or sci-fi

 NAONDEL (RED ABBEY CHRONICLES #2) – Maria Turtschaninoff, tr.
 Annie Prime (Pushkin Press) [Finland]